 Bright Future Child Care (BFCC) is an award winning program!
-In 2021 we were awarded "Best Preschool" by the families of Brooklyn Park in the annual Sun Post Readers Choice Awards.
+In 2021 and 2024 we were awarded "Best Child Care" by the families of Brooklyn Park in the annual Sun Post Readers Choice Awards.
 BFCC is licensed through Hennepin County, offering a developmentally appropriate, learning environment for all children.
 We cultivate the brilliance in each child through hands on exploration of our focus areas; Academics, The Arts, Culture and Community.
 Specifically influenced by the developmental-interaction approach and our accredited curriculum we procure a method of engaging in our focus areas, implementing the MN ECIPs, and achieving growth determined by fall, winter and spring assessmen

 Our curriculum Funshine Express is Parent Aware rated and recommended.
 The benefits of Funshine Express include parent information about content and helpful hints, differentiation methods within in the lesson plans, and an assessment procedure aimed in relaying the information easily to families.
 The children will grow developmentally in these specific areas: reasoning, decision-making, problem solving, creativity, self-esteem, and emotional, cognitive, social, and physical development.